benjaminion/upgrading-ethereum-book/src/book.md

 The "Ethereum 2.0" terminology is out of favour in some circles, but I've never been one for following fashions.
 I will be happily using the terms "Ethereum 2.0", "Ethereum 2", "Ethereum 1", "Eth1", and "Eth2" throughout this book where it makes sense to me, and I'm pretty sure you'll know what I mean.
 I have more to say about this in [the first chapter](/part1/introduction).

-Also, please note that I will be unapologetically use British English spelling, punctuation, and quirky modes of expression.
+You will notice too that I unapologetically use British English spelling, punctuation, and quaint idioms.
 It's a feature, not a bug.

 ## Acknowledgements

-First and foremost, my gratitude to my employer, ConsenSys, for allowing me to work on this in the course of my day job.
+First and foremost, I want to thank my employer, ConsenSys, for allowing me to work on this in the course of my day job.
 The copyright belongs to ConsenSys[, but the company has generously agreed to apply a liberal licensing policy, for which I am extremely grateful - TBD - TODO].
 ConsenSys is an amazing employer, a terrific force for good in the ecosystem, and an incredible place to work.

 [TODO: link to jobs board]::

 So much of what I do involves writing about other people's work, and pretty much everything in this book is other people's work.
 I deeply value the openness and generosity of the Ethereum community.
 For me, this is one of its defining characteristics.
+Many people's work gets cited throughout this book, and I am totally indebted to all of you.
+Being part of the Eth2 dev community has been the best experience of my life.

+Thank you, as well, to the many GitCoin grant supporters who donated in support of the original annotated specification and my regular What's New in Eth2 newsletter, and some kind crypto gifts from anons.
+Your support has encouraged me hugely as I've wrestled with the minutiae of the spec.
+I bloody love this community.

+Shout-out to the EthStaker community: you are the best!

+TODO

+And circling back to ConsenSys: working daily with such brilliant, talented, generous, and knowledgeable people is a challenge and a joy.
+A challenge that keeps me sharp now that I am well past my prime, and a joy that

+in particular the Protocols group, PegaSys, that has been my home for the past four years.
+Especially the wonderful R&D team that I helped establish, and the astonishingly  Working daily with such brilliant, talented, generous, and knowledgeable people is a challenge and a joy.
+A challenge that keeps me sharp now that I am well past my prime, and a joy that

+Teku team.

 # Part 1: Building <!-- /part1 -->